Privacy Notice: Your information, your rights

 The NHS nationally and locally currently use systems to share information electronically.

 Records for each individual will be created automatically.
-This will enable NHS staff caring for you anywhere in England to access the following information to support your care in an emergency.
+This will enable NHS staff caring for you anywhere in England to access the following information to support your care.

 Healthcare staff will ask your permission before they look at your record except in certain circumstances (e.g. if you are unconscious).